patternfly/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/VirtualAssistant/VirtualAssistant.md

 source: react
 # If you use typescript, the name of the interface to display props for
 # These are found through the sourceProps function provided in patternfly-docs.source.js
-propComponents: ['VirtualAssistant', 'VirtualAssistantAction', 'SystemMessageEntry', 'LoadingMessage', 'ConversationAlert', 'AssistantMessageEntry', 'UserMessageEntry', 'Citation', 'Citations']
+propComponents: ['VirtualAssistant', 'VirtualAssistantHeader', 'VirtualAssistantAction', 'SystemMessageEntry', 'LoadingMessage', 'ConversationAlert', 'AssistantMessageEntry', 'UserMessageEntry', 'Citation', 'Citations']
 sourceLink: https://github.com/patternfly/virtual-assistant/blob/main/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/VirtualAssistant/VirtualAssistant.md
 ---